Lissy93/dashy/docs/development-guides.md

 }
 ```

 Then you can go ahead and write you're own custom CSS.
 Although all CSS is supported here, the best way to define you're theme is by setting the CSS variables.
-You can find a [list of all CSS variables, here](https://github.com/Lissy93/dashy/blob/master/docs/theming.md#css-variables).
+You can find a [list of all CSS variables, here](https://github.com/Lissy93/dashy/blob/master/docs/theming#css-variables).

 For a full guide on styling, see [Theming Docs](./theming).

 Note that if you're theme is just for yourself, and you're not submitting a PR, then you can instead just pass it under `appConfig.cssThemes` inside your config file.
-And then put your theme in your own stylesheet, and pass it into the Docker container - [see how](https://github.com/Lissy93/dashy/blob/master/docs/theming.md#adding-your-own-theme).
+And then put your theme in your own stylesheet, and pass it into the Docker container - [see how](https://github.com/Lissy93/dashy/blob/master/docs/theming#adding-your-own-theme).

 ## Writing Translations

+For full docs about Dashy's multi-language support, see [Multi-Language Support](./multi-language-support)

 Dashy is using [vue-i18n](https://vue-i18n.intlify.dev/guide/) to manage multi-language support.